 A subset of cantons agreed to act collectively: the Conference of Cantonal Finance Directors (CCFD) sought a solution by way of a voluntary agreement, named "Concordat".
-Thirteen of the then 25 cantons agreed on the Concordat in 1948, which came into force after approval of the Federal Council in 1949 (NZZ, 1949; Federal Tax Administration, 2018a).
-Most of the initial
+Thirteen of than-expected tax revenue (Die Tat, 1955; Neue Zürcher Nachrichten, 1977).

 23 A discussion about harmonizing canton-level taxes first arose after the federal government introduced its own taxes on income and wealth in 1916.
 In 1920, the tax law professor Ernst Blumenstein prominently called for the cantonal tax laws to be harmonized with the federal tax law (Blumenstein, 1932/33, cited in Cavelti and Greminger, 2010).
 The idea was not taken up by policy makers at the time.
-After the Second World War, in 1945, the Canton of Zurich submitted a cantonal initiative ("Standesinitiative"), which called for the federal government to address tax harmonization (SRF, 1977).
+After the Second World War, in 1945, the Canton of Zurich submitted a cantonal initiative ("Standesinitiative"), which called for the federal government to address tax harmonization (Swiss Radio and Television, 1977).
 The federal government rejected this initiative, arguing that it would violate cantonal tax sovereignty (Federal Tax Administration, 2022b).

-13 signatory cantons were majority-Protestant and German-speaking, with the Catholic dominated and non-German-speaking cantons joining later.
+the then 25 cantons agreed on the Concordat in 1948, which came into force after approval of the Federal Council in 1949 (Neue Zürcher Zeitung, 1949; Federal Tax Administration, 2018a).
+Most of the initial 13 signatory cantons were majority-Protestant and German-speaking, with the Catholic dominated and non-German-speaking cantons joining later.
 Cultural and political allegiances would therefore seem to have been the main drivers of self-selection into the agreement, dominating economic and fiscal interests.